 In today’s world, it’s not uncommon to find yourself feeling overwhelmed.
-Intense worries and fears about work, home life, and other stressors can take a toll on your body and mind.
-However, if you ever find that these fears get so intense at certain times, manifesting in the form of panic so much so that they start to interfere with your daily functioning, you may be living with panic disorder.
+Intense worries and fears about work, home life, and other stressors can take a toll on your Healthy Body and mind.
+However, if you ever find that these fears get so intense at certain times, manifesting in the form of panic so much so that they start to interfere with your daily functioning, you may be Healthy Living with panic disorder.

 According to the Canadian Mental Health Association, approximately 4% of Canadians will deal with the symptoms of panic disorder at least once in their lifetime.
 Panic disorder is characterized by the occurrence of frequent, unanticipated feelings of extreme fear and anxiety, called panic attacks, which often come along with physical symptoms.
 While panic disorder can feel insurmountable and debilitating, there are several treatment options available to help people learn to cope with their fears and anxieties and recover from the disorder.